 Marostica castle: the human chess game

-The traditions, the stories, and the customs. in the detail, the representation of the past in a chess game.
+Marostica castle and its traditions, the stories, and the customs. in the detail, the representation of the past in a chess game.
 Is it possible to do it?
 The answer is yes, and it is staged in a masterly way in the Marostica castle.

 We are in a land full of charm and history.
 Even if a strong industrialization has changed radically the region from the end of the second World War.
 What continues to save this territory is the deep sense of belonging to the past that has no equal in human history.